Approval of petitions is usually guided by precedent.

 The Committee never approves a student's program with fewer than the minimum total units required by Faculty Regulations for the SB degree.
 The Committee on Academic Performance (CAP) sometimes approves exceptions, as a "single deficiency," if the student makes a good effort but fails a subject during his or her last term before graduation.

-The following sections describe the types of petitions that fall under the purview of the CoC.
+The following sections describe the types of petitions and applications that fall under the purview of the CoC.

 12.1 Humanities, Arts, and Social Sciences (HASS) Requirement